Exploring Computer Vision (Part II): Transfer Learning

 A good way to understand transfer learning is to think of it like writing modular code.
 If you want to write fewer lines of code, you break your programs down into reusable parts.
 Similarly, if you want to solve classification problems and don’t have enough data or the capacity to train deep models, you can reuse parts of existing models.
 Next time you find yourself trying to solve a problem and only have a small amount of labeled data, we encourage you to try out our Custom Collection API or our Image Features API.

 We’ve concluded Part II of our series on computer vision.
 In the next article, you will learn about how we used transfer learning in real life to create a smart security camera.
-If you have any questions or need help getting started, feel free to reach out to us at email@example.com!
+If you have any questions around how Indico has incorporated transfer learning into our commercial Intelligent Process Automation software or need help getting started, feel free to reach out to us at email@example.com!